Is Marijuana Legal in Rhode Island?

 Possession and Cultivation

 Patients who elect to cultivate their own cannabis are limited to 12 mature plants and 12 seedlings.
 Patients who grow marijuana and all primary caregivers must register their grow location with the DOH.
 All patients and caregivers will also be required to have a medical marijuana plant tag for each plant that they grow.
-Tags are sold in sets of two, for one mature plant one immature plant.
-Fees are $25 per tag set.
+Tags are sold in sets of two, for one mature plant and one immature plant.
+The fee is $25 per tag set.

-Primary caregivers may possess and cultivate medical cannabis for up to five (5) patients at one time.
+Primary caregivers may possess and cultivate medical cannabis for up to five patients at one time.
 A primary caregiver may possess up to 24 mature marijuana plants with valid medical cannabis tags, as well as 24 seedlings.
-Primary caregivers may also possess two and one-half ounces (2.5 oz), or 70.87 grams, of usable dried cannabis per patient in a single location.
+Primary caregivers may also possess 2.5 oz (70.87 grams) of usable dried cannabis per patient in a single location.

-Beginning Jan.
-1, 2019, patients will be required to designate if they wish to grow their own cannabis or appoint a caregiver to grow on their behalf.
-They will no longer be able to cultivate their own medical cannabis and have a caregiver grow for them at the same time.
+Patients are required to designate if they wish to grow their own cannabis or appoint a caregiver to grow on their behalf..

 Medical cannabis cooperative cultivation options are available to registered patients and caregivers who wish to operate either a residential or non-residential facility.
 A residential cooperative cultivation formed by two or more qualified patient and/or primary caregivers may possess no more than 24 mature cannabis plants and 24 seedlings for a total of 48 cannabis plants.
 Residential cooperative collectives are allowed 10 ounces of usable cannabis in addition to the aggregate total maximum of dried cannabis, edible, or concentrate equivalent that all members of the cooperative are permitted to possess.